Neufund/smart-contract-watch/README.md

 - **Terminal output**: all marked transactions are outputted directly to the screen, in

   `[#address] function(param1,param2,...) log(event1,event2,......)`
-- **Graylog output**: All transaction are sent through socket IO to Graylog after   formatting the results. communication to graylog is done through the Docker conatainer.
+- **Graylog output**: All transaction are to Graylog after   formatting the results. communication to graylog is done through the Docker conatainer.

 ### Input
 The smart contract watch can take parameters in two diffrent modes